 These Delicious Sausage Pinwheels are made in a buttery puff pastry filled with Italian sausage meat, spinach and cheese, and a flavour of pesto.
 Irresistibly yummy, this easy recipe will soon become a family’s favourite.

 Make these light and fluffy spirals to enjoy for your next picnic, on the side of a salad or even as a snack.
-You can enjoy them warm or cold; they are a great appetizer, a delicious side dish, fantastic to eat on the go or for the kids’ lunch or even a picnic.
+You can enjoy them warm or cold; they are a great appetizer, a delicious side dish, and fantastic to eat on the go or for the kids’ lunch or even a picnic.
 Also, try our amazing Crunchy Southwest Chicken Pinwheels too!

 Hi there, Melanie from Bon Appét’Eat again.
 It’s been a lot of fun to be part of the Noshing with the Nolands tribe.
 You should pop by my blog if you have a chance!
 If you are looking for another amazing appetizer, my cheesy pull apart bread is quite the sensation.
 Planning a picnic?
 Make your own spinach quiche from scratch.